raunakjodhawat/gorithims/readme.md

         if true is provided, it will print to console if nothing (or false) is provided, it won't print regardless it sends the actual raw data in multi-dimensional string array

+    reverse:
+    for functions with input parameter as (reverse ...bool) reverse is a boolean value, that is optional if true is provided, it will sort in descending order if nothing (or false) is provided, it will sort in ascending order regardless it sends the actual sorted data
 ```
 ## Complexity functions
 1. GetAllComplexity()